 "In the future, we'll see data unlocking more automation as a sort of concierge service that means our customers have to do even less and can save even more," says Hull.

-This year, GoCompare announced a new technology degree apprenticeship with Aston University, which gives the company the opportunity to cultivate talent that is lacking and diversify its staff base.
+This year, GoCompare announced a new technology degree apprenticeship with Aston University, which gives the company the opportunity to cultivate emerging talent and diversify its staff base.

 The company has also sponsored a community initiative that allows fintechs to stream consumer financial transaction to GoCompare's API.
 They get back analysis on issues such as categories of spend, predicted spend levels and identification of merchants that can help improve the user experience.